GerardGhub/GerardGhub/README.md

 - 👋 Hi, I’m @GerardGhub
 - 👀 I’m interested in PROGRAMMING
-- 🌱 I’m currently learning Technologies trend as FullStack Developer
-- 💞️ I’m looking for the new
-- 📫 How to reach me : https://www.linkedin.com/in/gerardsingian/

 <!---
 GerardGhub/GerardGhub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.